-Thus, on frugivorebiology.com, we biology meets nutrition in order to find biologically sound and plausible answers about the natural – and thus healthiest – human diet.
-We gather and investigate unconventional information for anyone seeking to take their health into their own hands.
-Can we ever prove to what diet we are best-adapted to?
+Thus, on frugivorebiology.com, biology meets nutrition to find biologically sound and plausible answers about the natural – and thus healthiest – human diet.
+I gather and investigate unconventional information for anyone seeking to take their health into their own hands.
+Can I ever prove to what diet we are best-adapted to?
 Probably not, but having a fresh and deep look into our dietary biology can give us solid information to broaden our view – and finally decide for ourselves!

 Know your biology – know your diet

 Species-appropriate (or species-specific) nutrition and lifestyle require re-discovering the original human ecological niche, our place in nature.
 Further, besides studying biological aspects, this journey also includes learning to trust our instincts and knowledge.
-Gaining a truly new perspective and seeing the bigger picture helps us make the best decisions!
+Gaining a truly new perspective and seeing the bigger picture helps us make the healthiest decisions.

 Why are biology and evolution widely neglected – and often ignored in nutritional questions and sciences?

 For all other animal species, it is a no-brainer: we need to feed them what they have evolved to eat.
 Otherwise, they suffer from poor health!
 Weirdly, the same essential question hardly seems to emerge when it comes to humans.
 Why is this so?
 Unfortunately, I have no answer to this question other than ignorance or financial interests.